High School Fine Arts & Electives

 Instructor: Caroline Rowell

-Cost: $74 per month + $20 application fee
+Cost: $74 per month + $65 application fee (this includes a consumable textbook issued on the first day)

 Online Availability: Students can enroll in this class as an Online Real Time student, pending teacher approval.